Transit Data Challenge

 Additional information

-The Transit Data Challenge is sponsored by TRB’s Transit Management and Performance Committee (AP010).
+The Transit Data Challenge is organized by TRB’s Transit Management and Performance Committee (AP010).
 Please review our website for more info or email transitdatachallenge@gmail.com with any questions.
 Please note that this is a committee award, as opposed to a TRB award.

 The Transit Data Challenge is an ever-growing, responsive program.
 We welcome ideas to improve it, maintain its relevance, and expand its scope and reach.
 Please don’t hesitate to reach out!